chinzz2024/FOLIOX_ORG/README.md

 # 💼 FolioX – Financial Portfolio Management System

-**FolioX** is a cross-platform application designed to help users efficiently manage their financial portfolios, including investments in stocks, bonds, and mutual funds.
+FolioX is a cross-platform application designed to help users efficiently manage their financial portfolios, including investments in stocks, bonds, and mutual funds.
 The system provides real-time insights, organized tracking, and a user-friendly interface for personal finance planning.

-This project was developed as part of the final year B.Tech curriculum at **Government Engineering College, Idukki**, under **APJ Abdul Kalam Technological University**.
+This project was developed as part of the final year B.Tech curriculum at Government Engineering College, Idukki, under APJ Abdul Kalam Technological University.

 ---